influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 Run InfluxDB on locally attached solid state drives (SSDs).
 Other storage configurations have lower performance and may not be able to recover from small interruptions in normal processing.

-InfluxDB loads are estimated by writes per second, queries per second, and number of unique [series](/influxdb/v1.7/concepts/glossary/#series).
+Guidelines are estimated by writes per second, queries per second, and number of unique [series](/influxdb/v1.7/concepts/glossary/#series).
 Recommended CPU, RAM, and IOPS are based on the load.

 | vCPU or CPU| RAM     | IOPS     | Writes per second | Queries* per second| Unique series |
 |------------|---------|----------|------------------:|------------------:|---------------:|